exakat/exakat/docs/Cases.rst

 :ref:`several-instructions-on-the-same-line`, in tools/triggers_list.php:993.

 There are two instructions on the line with the if().
 Note that the condition is not followed by a bracketed block.
-With a quick review, it really seems that echo '<br>' and $f=0; are on the same block, but the second is indeed an unconditional expression.
+When reviewing, it really seems that echo '<br>' and $f=0; are on the same block, but the second is indeed an unconditional expression.
 This is very difficult to spot.

 .. code-block:: php